SwatiVerma2/MongoDB-Notes/README.md

+# MongoDB Notes
+# Installation
+1. choco install mongodb
+2. mongod to verify installation
+3. To start the MongoDB server : net start MongoDB
+4. Connect to MongoDBOpen another Command Prompt.Type mongo and press Enter.
+This will start the MongoDB shell and connect to the MongoDB server.
+Note: You can use `chocolatey` package manager or download it from [MongoDb download](https://www.mongodb.com/try/download/community) from the official website.

 # Introduction to Mongodb
 MongoDB is a popular open-source NoSQL database that uses a document-oriented data model.
 Unlike traditional relational databases that store data in tables with rows and columns, MongoDB stores data in flexible, JSON-like documents.